is0xjh25/comp30022-it-project-backend/README.md

 ## Getting Help

-Are you having trouble with yyds's backend server?
+Are you having trouble with yyds's Backend Server?
 We want to help!

-Report bugs with Spring Boot at [issues](https://github.com/is0xjh25/comp30022-it-project-backend/issues).
+Report bugs with yyds's Backend Server at [issues](https://github.com/is0xjh25/comp30022-it-project-backend/issues).

 ## Reporting Issues